 Plus it doesn’t need to be cleaned between measurements.
 Having said that, you can and probably should do this once in a while in order to remove any residue.
 This is done by taking a cotton swab with rubbing alcohol and gently twirling it on the lens located inside the green probe.

 I found Thermo to be much quicker and comfortable to use than its traditional counterparts or in-ear thermometers.
-It is an ultra-hygenic way to take a temperature that integrates seemlessly into the Withings ecosystem of health products.
+It is an ultra-hygenic way to take a temperature that integrates seamlessly into the Withings ecosystem of health products.

 What I really like is that once you are past the setup process, you can use it with or without the app.
 It makes getting a quick reading very easy, even with babies when they are asleep.